-Everything You Need to Know About Search Bars and Digital Merchandising Right Now
+Everything You Need To Know About E-Commerce Search Bars

 By Kait Spong

 Your website should feel like a house party.
 Before your guests (in this scenario, your site visitors and potential customers) arrive, you’ll want to clean up any clutter and organize your food and drinks (aka your products or services).
 As a good host, you should be on hand to direct people to where they need to go.
 Of course, the big question is: How do you get your e-commerce website in order before visitors knock on the front door of your homepage?

 Implementing an e-commerce search engine is one popular strategy among brands and helps customers find what they need to convert.
 In other words, it understands and optimizes complex search queries and translates them into actionable steps within the purchase journey.
 Site search functionality is extremely important to the shopping journey because it gets searchers to where they want to go — when they need to get there.

 To stay ahead of the curve with your e-commerce search engine, it’s crucial to understand how an investment in site search can better your customer acquisition costs and bridge the gap between your online store and your offline one.
 Let’s take a closer look at what site search is and what the best e-commerce search solutions include.